Luck Stealer: Reception

 Volume 3 reached the 26th place on the weekly Oricon manga charts, selling 25,574 copies.

 On AnimeLand, volume 1 received a staff rating of "interesting".
-On manga-news.com, the series has a staff rating of 16.3 out of 20 and is called "a strong interesting work, of great richness".
+On Manga News, the series has a staff rating of 16.3 out of 20, and it was called "a strong interesting work, of great richness".
 On Manga Sanctuary, volume 1 received a rating of 2.5 stars from a staff member.